Whether it is a myth or a persistent metaphor, there is a common belief that the brain is a muscle.

-Instead, it floats in a body of clear fluid which acts as the suspension in your car.
-At any one time, there is 125ml of fluid allowing your brain to float around, giving it a comfortable little around ride as you go through your day!
+In fact, there aren’t even muscles that keep your brain ‘supported’.
+It is cushioned and protected with a constant supply of cerebrospinal fluid.
+At any one time, there is 125ml of this fluid allowing your brain to float around, giving it a comfortable little around ride as you go through your day!

 What The Brain Is Made Out Of?